legend-exp/legend-pygeom-hpges/docs/source/manual.md

 ```

 The [remage tutorial](https://remage.readthedocs.io/en/stable/) gives a more
-complete example of using legendhpges to run a simulation.
+complete example of using pygeomhpges to run a simulation.

 ## Tips and troubleshooting